sharon-ndz/terraform-modules/README.md

 # tributetech-terraform-modules
-This repo hosts all Tribute Technologies infrastructure Terraform modules
+This repo hosts all BTL Technologies infrastructure Terraform modules